testmunk/docs/android.rst

 .. image:: /_static/img/uiautoss.png

 This inspection is important to identify the right elements that you later will need for your testcases.
-For example the `resource_id` is needed when you use the teststep `Then I touch view with id...`.
+For example the ``resource_id`` is needed when you use the teststep ``Then I touch view with id...``.

 ..
 IMPORTANT::
-	If you use an Android version lower than API level 18 / Jelly Bean you will not be able to interact with the `resource-id` of the element.
+	If you use an Android version lower than API level 18 / Jelly Bean you will not be able to interact with the ``resource-id`` of the element.

 	Early versions of Android

 ..
 VIDEO HEREEE

 A more advanced way of inspecting elements on the view is using the console.
-Open a new terminal window, `cd` into the folder that contains your `apk` file, and enter:
+Open a new terminal window, ``cd`` into the folder that contains your ``APK`` file, and enter:

 .. code-block:: console